charleshartman/RB120/assessment_prep/practice_test_aj/answers.md

 Salicaceae -> Photosynthesizable -> Reproducable -> Tree -> Growable -> Plant -> Object -> Kernel -> BasicObject

 This can be checked by calling `Module#ancestors` on the `Salicaceae` class, as we have above.

+Note that when multiple modules are "included" in a given class, Ruby will look at the last `include` first and precede upwards.
+Thus, in the `Salicaceae` class in the above code, after looking in the class, Ruby will look in the `Photosynthesizable` module first, then the `Reproducable` module (and then proceed through the lookup path).

 ---